JosefAssad/SeMaWi-LoRA-early-sketch/README.md

+THIS CODE IS FOR ILLUSTRATION ONLY.
+IT IS FULL OF GAPS, INCONSISTENCIES, AND IT DOES NOT MANDATE ANY PARTICULAR SOLUTION STRUCTURE.
+IT IS INTENDED ONLY TO ILLUSTRATE THE NOTION OF SMALL SINGLE PURPOSE PYTHON CLASSES FACILITATING THE INTEGRATION OF DANISH PUBLIC SECTOR SYSTEMS, WITH LoRA IN THE HEART AND RABBITMQ FOR TRANSPORT

 # PyLoRa

 PyLoRa is a Python API which speaks with the ReST interface exposed by a LoRa service.
 LoRa exposes a ReST interface implementing the OIO standard.
 This standard is large; the following is currently implemented in PyLoRa: